rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 )(HomePage);
 {{< /highlight >}}

-- now the users are managed with Redux rather than in React's local storage
-- in addition, you have connected the sytate and actions with the view layer, it is basically Redux's provider pattern
+Now the users are managed with Redux rather than in React's local state.
+You have connected the state and actions of Redux with the view layer.

-- what about the session state layer which is handled by the session reducer?
-- essentially you will refactor it similiar to the user state layer before
-- you will replace the provider pattern, where the authenticated user is stored in React's context, with the state layer from Redux, where the user is stored in the Redux store,
-- instead of passing the authenticated user object down via React's context, you pass it down via the global store by providing the store in a parent component (which you already did) and conencting it in the components
+What about the session state layer which should be handled by the session reducer?
+Essentially you will refactor it the same way as the user state layer before.
+You will replace the provider pattern, where the authenticated user is stored in React's context, with the state layer from Redux, where the authenticated user will be stored in the Redux store.
+Thus, instead of passing the authenticated user object down via React's context, you pass it down via the global Redux store by providing the store in a parent component (via the Provider component, which you already did) and conencting it to the components that care about the authenticated user (e.g. Navigation, Account).

-- the crucial component to store the authenticated user object in the Redux store rather than in React's context is the `withAuthentication()` higher order component
-- we can refactor it to use the store instead of the context
+The most important component to store the authenticated user object in the Redux store rather than in React's context is the `withAuthentication()` higher order component.
+We can refactor it to use the Redux store instead of React's context by connecting it to the state layer.

 In *src/components/withAuthentication.js* file: